X

 Metal Stamping Manufacturing Process

-By pressing a sheet against the die in the shape of the desired pattern, embossing creates a raised design.
+Embossing: Embossing creates a raised design by pressing a sheet against the die in the shape of the desired pattern.
 When the metal goes into an embossing machine, a tool raises the other side of the blank.
-The embossed design has a smooth surface since the blank was on a piece of rubber or foam.

 Also Read- Automotive Stamping Dies Save Big With Metal Stamping